Betts v. Brady: Issue

 Throughout the opinion, Roberts continually makes the point that not all defendants in all cases will need the assistance of counsel in order to receive a fair trial with due process.
-Roberts appears to be of the opinion that while counsel may be necessary to receive a fair trial in some cases, that is not true in all cases.
+Roberts appears to be of the opinion that while counsel may be necessary to receive a fair trial in some cases, it is not necessary in all cases.
 However, in his dissent, Black wrote:

 Black stated in his dissent that the denial of counsel based on financial stability makes it that those in poverty have an increased chance of conviction, which is not equal protection of the laws under the Fourteenth Amendment.
-During his dissent, Black cited also Johnson v.
+During his dissent, Black also cited Johnson v.
 Zerbst and made the point that had the proceedings of Betts's case been held in federal court, his petition for counsel to be appointed to him would have been accepted, and counsel would have been appointed.
 Black argued that because this right was guaranteed in federal courts, the Fourteenth Amendment should make the right obligatory upon the states, but the majority disagreed.
 Black argued also that a man of even average intelligence could not possibly be expected to represent himself without any training in such matters as the law.